 - Produces a red apple with a yellow-blushed tones and sweet tangy taste

 - Wonderful for fresh eating, cider making, and baking

 - Use as a focal point; this tree puts on a beautiful mini apple blossom festival every spring

-- Will need a pollinating partner to produce fruit: Gala and Cortland are great!
+- Will need a pollinating partner to produce fruit, Gala and Cortland work best

 - Hardiness Zone: 3-8

 Even though it’s often the most expensive apple at the grocery store, the Honeycrisp apple has achieved nearly cult status—it’s that good!
 This extra-juicy, super-sweet treat is the ultimate healthy, guilt-free snack, and when you grow a tree at home, you’ll get to have your fill and not spend a fortune at the supermarket.
 Why are Honeycrisp apples so expensive?
 A major reason is because their skin is thin, and they bruise easily in shipping, but when you grow a Honeycrisp Apple Tree in your backyard, you’ll only have to transport the fruit from the tree to your taste buds.
 At most, you’ll transport the fruit to your refrigerator, so that each juicy bite of this incomparable apple will become even more refreshing.